 This principle once again confirms the validity of the well-known formula: “Never do yourself what your subordinates can do,

-except when life is at stake."
+except in cases where human life is at risk."

 What else to read